c4spar/cliffy-manual/command/commands.md

   .parse();
 ```

-All types and names for options, arguments and environemnt variables are
+All types and names for options, arguments and environment variables are
 automatically inferred and properly typed.
 If the command has sub commands,
 options and arguments will be of type `Record<string, unknown>` and
 `Array<unknown>`, because cliffy can not know with sub command was executed to